- Apply to TRIO SSS

 MCAT - Medical school entrance exam measuring the ability to problem solve and think critically while also assessing comprehension of scientific principles necessary to study medicine successfully in medical school.

-OAT - The Optometry Admission Test, or OAT, is designed for those individuals wishing to enter optometry school.
-Administered by the Association of School and Colleges of Optometry, this exam is actually part of the application process for optometry school and must be successfully passed before a candidate is eligible for admission.
+OAT - The OAT is an optometry admission test designed to provide optometry education programs with a means to assess program applicants’ potential for success.
 Sample tests of this exam can be found here.
 You can find additional help and resources on https://crackoat.com as well as possible scholarships based on scholar merit, community service and financial need for students in pre-optometry.

 Disability Accommodation and Information:

-To learn more about graduate school and/or testing accommodations for individuals with disabilities, contact Oregon State University Disability Accesss Services and/or click on these exam links: GRE ; GMAT ; LSAT ; MCAT.
+To learn more about graduate school and/or testing accommodations for individuals with disabilities, contact Oregon State University Disability Accesss Services and/or click on these exam links: GRE; GMAT; LSAT; MCAT; DAT; OAT.